Alexion Pharmaceuticals (NASDAQ:ALXN) PT Set at $150.00 by Citigroup

-Citigroup set a $150.00 price objective on Alexion Pharmaceuticals (NASDAQ:ALXN) in a research report report published on Friday, TipRanks reports.
-The brokerage currently has a buy rating on the biopharmaceutical company’s stock.
+Alexion Pharmaceuticals (NASDAQ:ALXN) has been given a $150.00 price objective by equities researchers at Citigroup in a research report issued on Friday, TipRanks reports.
+The firm presently has a “buy” rating on the biopharmaceutical company’s stock.
+Citigroup‘s price objective points to a potential upside of 57.60% from the company’s previous close.

-Alexion Pharmaceuticals (NASDAQ:ALXN) last posted its earnings results on Wednesday, July 24th.
-The biopharmaceutical company reported $2.64 earnings per share for the quarter, beating the Zacks’ consensus estimate of $2.13 by $0.51.
-The business had revenue of $1.20 billion for the quarter, compared to analysts’ expectations of $1.18 billion.
+Alexion Pharmaceuticals (NASDAQ:ALXN) last issued its earnings results on Wednesday, July 24th.
+The biopharmaceutical company reported $2.64 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $2.13 by $0.51.
 Alexion Pharmaceuticals had a net margin of 29.64% and a return on equity of 20.23%.
-The firm’s revenue for the quarter was up 15.1% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted $2.07 earnings per share.
-Analysts anticipate that Alexion Pharmaceuticals will post 9.02 earnings per share for the current fiscal year.
+The company had revenue of $1.20 billion for the quarter, compared to the consensus estimate of $1.18 billion.
+During the same quarter in the previous year, the company earned $2.07 EPS.
+The firm’s revenue for the quarter was up 15.1% compared to the same quarter last year.
+On average, analysts forecast that Alexion Pharmaceuticals will post 9.02 EPS for the current year.

-In other Alexion Pharmaceuticals news, insider Aradhana Sarin sold 578 shares of the company’s stock in a transaction that occurred on Friday, June 21st.
-The shares were sold at an average price of $132.00, for a total value of $76,296.00.
-Following the completion of the sale, the insider now owns 30,201 shares of the company’s stock, valued at $3,986,532.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, EVP Indrani Lall Franchini sold 4,500 shares of the company’s stock in a transaction that occurred on Monday, July 1st.
-The shares were sold at an average price of $132.78, for a total transaction of $597,510.00.
-Following the completion of the sale, the executive vice president now directly owns 29,627 shares of the company’s stock, valued at approximately $3,933,873.06.
+In other news, insider Aradhana Sarin sold 578 shares of the company’s stock in a transaction on Friday, June 21st.
+The stock was sold at an average price of $132.00, for a total transaction of $76,296.00.
+Following the transaction, the insider now directly owns 30,201 shares of the company’s stock, valued at $3,986,532.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, EVP Indrani Lall Franchini sold 4,500 shares of the company’s stock in a transaction on Monday, July 1st.
+The shares were sold at an average price of $132.78, for a total value of $597,510.00.
+Following the completion of the transaction, the executive vice president now directly owns 29,627 shares in the company, valued at $3,933,873.06.
 The disclosure for this sale can be found here.
-Corporate insiders own 4.08% of the company’s stock.
+4.08% of the stock is currently owned by insiders.

-A number of large investors have recently modified their holdings of the business.
-FMR LLC increased its stake in Alexion Pharmaceuticals by 10.4% in the first quarter.
-FMR LLC now owns 29,144,320 shares of the biopharmaceutical company’s stock valued at $3,939,729,000 after purchasing an additional 2,746,055 shares in the last quarter.
-Vanguard Group Inc. increased its stake in Alexion Pharmaceuticals by 1.3% in the second quarter.
-Vanguard Group Inc. now owns 16,649,126 shares of the biopharmaceutical company’s stock valued at $2,180,703,000 after purchasing an additional 211,960 shares in the last quarter.
-BlackRock Inc. increased its stake in Alexion Pharmaceuticals by 1.2% in the second quarter.
-BlackRock Inc. now owns 16,225,615 shares of the biopharmaceutical company’s stock valued at $2,125,230,000 after purchasing an additional 199,298 shares in the last quarter.
-Jennison Associates LLC increased its position in shares of Alexion Pharmaceuticals by 17.3% during the first quarter.
-Jennison Associates LLC now owns 10,241,457 shares of the biopharmaceutical company’s stock worth $1,384,440,000 after acquiring an additional 1,512,545 shares in the last quarter.
-Finally, Clearbridge Investments LLC increased its position in shares of Alexion Pharmaceuticals by 12.9% during the first quarter.
-Clearbridge Investments LLC now owns 5,810,033 shares of the biopharmaceutical company’s stock worth $785,400,000 after acquiring an additional 665,574 shares in the last quarter.
-93.23% of the stock is owned by hedge funds and other institutional investors.
+A number of large investors have recently bought and sold shares of the business.
+Dimensional Fund Advisors LP lifted its position in shares of Alexion Pharmaceuticals by 17.8% during the 4th quarter.
+Dimensional Fund Advisors LP now owns 635,679 shares of the biopharmaceutical company’s stock valued at $61,893,000 after buying an additional 95,895 shares during the last quarter.
+Geode Capital Management LLC boosted its holdings in Alexion Pharmaceuticals by 7.5% during the 4th quarter.
+Geode Capital Management LLC now owns 2,681,909 shares of the biopharmaceutical company’s stock valued at $260,616,000 after acquiring an additional 187,834 shares during the period.
+Mercer Global Advisors Inc. ADV purchased a new stake in Alexion Pharmaceuticals during the 1st quarter valued at about $215,000.
+Janney Montgomery Scott LLC boosted its holdings in Alexion Pharmaceuticals by 7.1% during the 1st quarter.
+Janney Montgomery Scott LLC now owns 20,094 shares of the biopharmaceutical company’s stock valued at $2,716,000 after acquiring an additional 1,339 shares during the period.
+Finally, First Republic Investment Management Inc. lifted its holdings in Alexion Pharmaceuticals by 6.6% in the 1st quarter.
+First Republic Investment Management Inc. now owns 4,038 shares of the biopharmaceutical company’s stock worth $546,000 after buying an additional 249 shares during the period.
+93.23% of the stock is currently owned by institutional investors.

 Alexion Pharmaceuticals, Inc, a biopharmaceutical company, develops and commercializes various therapeutic products.
 The company offers ULTOMIRIS (ALXN1210/ravulizumab-cwvz), a monoclonal antibody for the treatment of paroxysmal nocturnal hemoglobinuria (PNH), a genetic blood disorder; and Soliris (eculizumab), a monoclonal antibody for the treatment of PNH, atypical hemolytic uremic syndrome (aHUS), and generalized myasthenia gravis.